 The series aims to provide trainees with the background theoretical knowledge around common and important issues within paediatric neurology, adding practical knowledge to help them tackle difficult situations on the ward and emergency department, as well as preparing them for future life as a paediatric neurology consultant.

-Information on how to register and access recordings can be found here.
+Information on how to register and access recordings can be found on the RACP website.

-Trainees will need to submit evidence of attendance at brain school to Neurology@racp.edu.au.
+Submit evidence of attendance to Neurology@racp.edu.au.

 Courses

 RACP Advanced Training Orientation resource